Carlos Villagrán: 2000s and beyond

 On 1 April 2000, in an El Chavo del Ocho special which reunited all the actors from the series to honor the career of Chespirito (except Ramón Valdés, Angelines Fernández, Raúl Padilla, Horacio Gómez Bolaños, who had all passed prior to the special, and Ana Lilian de la Macorra, who was unable to attend), Villagrán and Chespirito saw each other for the first time in twenty-two years and reconciled their differences.
 However, communication between the two declined over time and it was believed that this supposed reconciliation was basically a publicity stunt.

 Villagrán made an appearance in 2004 on the Venezuelan game show La guerra de los sexos, portraying the role of Kiko in various games and helping the men's team to victory.
 He would return to the program again a year later, this time in a loss to the women's team.

 Villagrán expressed regrets in a Facebook post upon Chespirito's death in 2014; despite rumors spreading that the actor was banned from the event, Villagrán would later attend Chespirito's wake to reconcile with the latter's family.

 In 2017, Villagrán starred in the Brazilian film adaptation of TV presenter Danilo Gentili's Como se Tornar o Pior Aluno da Escola in the role of Ademar, the director of the school and antagonist of the film.

-Villagrán controversially later returned to the role of Quico in late 2023 for a public service announcement produced by the United States Embassy in Mexico against illegal immigration.
+Villagrán returned to the role of Quico in late 2023 for a public service announcement produced by the United States Embassy in Mexico against illegal immigration.
+The campaign was criticized in social media by individual citizens.

 Personal life

-Villagrán has three sons and three daughters.
+Villagrán has been married three times.
+He has four sons and three daughters.
 In 2022, Villagrán confirmed that one of his daughters had overcome breast cancer.

 In a 2013 interview with the Brazilian newspaper O Globo, Villagrán proved to be insightful on his aging and his role, suggesting that he had been considering retirement:

 "I am 69 years old.
 Out of respect for the fans, I will stop competing with my worst enemy: the younger Kiko who appears on television every day.
 I can't fight with him, as he doesn't age and doesn't like me!
 But the fans won't be orphaned, the series will continue for those who want to watch.
 I will miss the audience and the laughter, it's very beautiful!"

 On November 17, 2023, Univision journalist Inés Moreno revealed that the actor would be going under treatment for prostate cancer.
+In 2025 he announced that his cancer was now in remission.